jasny/auth/docs/confirmation/hashids.md

 **The token doesn't depend on hashids for security**, since hashids is _not a true encryption algorithm_.
 While the user id and expire date are obfuscated for a casual user, a hacker might be able to extract this information.

 The token contains a SHA-256 checksum.
-This checksum includes a confirmation secret.
-To keep others from generating tokens, the a strong secret must be used.
+This checksum use HMAC with a confirmation secret.
+To keep others from generating tokens, a strong secret must be used.
 Make sure the confirmation secret is sufficiently long, like 32 random characters.
 A short secret might be guessed through brute forcing.
 Generating a strong secret can be done by running

     php -r 'echo base64_encode(random_bytes(32));'